This blog has been discontinued, the new posts appear on http://apartmentprepper.com

 I am happy to be back home after being away for a week.
 Now I can proceed with my bulk food storage plans.

-Last week, I posted about shopping for food staples such as rice, pasta, pinto beans, etc. in “Survival Food Shopping” http://apartmentprepper.wordpress.com/2010/11/04/survival-food-shopping/.
+Last week, I posted about shopping for food staples such as rice, pasta, pinto beans, etc. in “Survival Food Shopping” https://apartmentprepper.wordpress.com/2010/11/04/survival-food-shopping/.

 We then bought the materials needed to package these foods for long-term storage.
 These were purchased online as I could not find a local store that carries them: